beep-projects/SystaPi/README.md

 7. Copy all files from the `SystaPi_files` subfolder to `boot`-partition of the Micro SD card

-8. Copy the `SystaRESTServer` folder and all its contents to the `boot`-partition.
+8. Copy the `SystaRESTServer` folder and all of its content to the `boot`-partition.

 9. Eject the Micro SD card and insert it into your Raspberry Pi